 RELATED POST: HOW TO GET A FREE AMERICA NATIONAL PARK PASS

-Under Canvas Top Notch USA Glamping Locations
+USA Glamping Locations

 Under Canvas has grown to be one of the biggest glamping companies in the United States.
 They have new glamping locations opening in California at Yosemite and Joshua Tree National Park.
-In the meantime, they have glamping options at the Grand Canyon, Yellowstone, Zion, Moab, Glacier National Park, Great Smoky Mountains, Mount Rushmore and soon Acadia National Park.

 They set up luxurious safari tents with West Elm furnishings coupled with healthy dining and adventure activities.
 Read more about a few of their locations below.

-Under Canvas Grand Canyon
+Glamping in Arizona at Under Canvas Grand Canyon

 Contributed by Valentina from Valentina’s Destinations

-Under Canvas at the Grand Canyon is the ultimate glamping destination in Arizona.
-Under Canvas offers luxury canvas tents equipped with king size beds and real mattresses!
-They’re the perfect place to rest your head after a long day of hiking at the Grand Canyon.
+Under Canvas at the Grand Canyon is the ultimate glamping destination in Arizona offering luxury canvas tents equipped with king size beds and real mattresses!

 Under Canvas tents also come with a wood burning stove, so you’ll be sure to stay nice and toasty.
 Some tents include in-unit bathrooms with flushing toilets and hot water showers.
 Otherwise, there are communal restroom facilities on site.
-There’s a restaurant and bar.
-There’s also a fire pit for s’mores and campsite stories.
-Guests can join weekly free yoga classes and enjoy live music and entertainment.

 Visit the Grand Canyon and enjoy hiking, mule rides or bike rides along the South Rim.
 There are also many incredible viewpoints to check out.
 You can also learn more about the Grand Canyon by joining one of the fun ranger tours.
-Travel time to the Grand Canyon is 40 minutes.

-Some may choose to sign up for Grand Canyon tours and activities through Under Canvas.
-There are many things to do like horseback riding, helicopter tours or whitewater rafting.
 No matter what you decide to do at the Grand Canyon, you’ll be glad you’re staying at Under Canvas.
 End every night enjoying stargazing in legendary dark sky country from the comfort of your glamorous tent!
+Travel time to the Grand Canyon is 40 minutes.

 Contributed by Jeanine Romo from Le Wild Explorer

-If you’re going to Yellowstone National Park then Under Canvas Yellowstone is the perfect place to stay.
-The “glamping” campground at Under Canvas is open from Memorial Day Weekend to Labor Day Weekend each year.
 May and early June can still be chilly so keep that in mind when visiting.
 However, at Under Canvas you’ll have comfortable, hotel-like amenities such as hot showers and heating.
-So if you don’t want to commit to camping but want the experience, “glamping” is a great option.

-Take in the view of the stars at night, they’re worth staying up for.
-Gather by the campfire and indulge in complementary s’mores.
 Then retreat to your cozy tent that has a wood-burning stove to keep warm at night and a comfortable king-size bed (available in most tents).
-Under Canvas is perfect for a romantic getaway for the couples who look for unique experiences but also perfect for families.

-Under Canvas is located just a 10-minute drive from the park’s West Entrance.
-So it’s super convenient to begin your national park excursion and start seeing what Yellowstone has to offer.
-Don’t miss the park favorites such as Old Faithful and the Grand Prismatic.
 And enjoy a scenic drive while seeing wildlife from your car.
 You can also do a Wyoming National Parks road trip and easily visit Grand Teton National Park as well.
 The parks are only 31 miles away from each other.

 RELATED POST: 60 BUCKET LIST USA TRIP IDEAS